DantiniMarco/Polimi-Robotics-Project-1/report_project1.md

 This plot was at first __too noisy__, so we used an average of every 100 samples using a vector data structure.
 Building and ``test_msg`` message, we plotted it in PlotJuggler and we confirmed that it was correct.

-- A similar modality was made in ``encoder_ticks_callback`` where we show the velocity plot using the __ticks instead of RPM__.
-With the same method of 100 samples average measurement we filled up and published a ``tick_msg`` message in order to visualize it in PlotJuggler.
+- We used the function ``encoder_ticks_callback`` to show the two velocity plots in order to __confront ticks and RPM__.
+After a first attempt that showed us the ticks measurement too noisy we tried to smooth them with a method of 100 samples average measurement we filled up and published a ``tick_msg`` message in order to visualize it in PlotJuggler.
-Observing a much higher noise shape of the plot, we decided too __keep using the RPM data__ for our odometry.
+A not significant impovement with this modality led us to keep using the measure of ticks taken from the bags.

 - At this point of the project we started thinking on the __parameters calibration part__, so we decided to develop a Python script in which we compute again the odometry, but this time with the possibility to change and iterate on the required parameters with the aim of __calculating the error value__ with the least squares function.
-In order to do this we needed to record a __new bag__ containing the wheels velocities (_RPM_) and the robot pose, but this time synchronously.
+In order to do this we needed to record a __new bag__ containing the wheels velocities (_ticks_) and the robot pose, but this time synchronously.
 In fact we noticed that the _timestamp_ was different between the two measurements.
 That's what ``record_callback`` is for.
 It publishes a new message ``record.msg`` through ``pub_record`` ROS publisher.
 We finally recorded the new bag with the values synchronized between the two topics.

 ---